afwbkbc/glsmac/README.md

 ### Build instructions

+Supported platforms:

+- GNU/Linux with GCC compiler
+- FreeBSD with Clang compiler
+- Windows ( Visual Studio + Clang )
+- Windows ( MinGW )

-Target platform is GNU/Linux with GCC compiler, it's also possible to build it with Visual Studio + Clang or MinGW on Windows.
-Other compilers/platforms weren't tested but you can try and please report results if you do (or pull request if you manage to get it running on some other OS).
+Other platforms/toolchains weren't tested but you can try and please report results if you do (or pull request if you manage to get it running on more OSes).

-### Linux
+### Linux / FreeBSD

 You will need following libraries (-dev versions): FreeType2, SDL2, SDL_image, GL, GLU, GLEW

 Ubuntu/Debian/Mint: sudo apt-get install libfreetype-dev libsdl2-dev libsdl2-image-dev libglu-dev libglew-dev

 Gentoo: sudo emerge libsdl2 sdl2-image freetype glu glew

+FreeBSD: install ports: devel/sdl20 (with PTHREADS, X11 and OPENGL), graphics/sdl2_image, print/freetype2 and graphics/glew

 It is recommended to build project using cmake and make instead of adding .cpp and .h files manually to IDE.